 It is illegal to photograph police and military personnel and buildings and places considered security-sensitive, such as military installations and some government offices.
 Exercise judgement when photographing people in Muslim and Orthodox Jewish areas and ask permission before photographing individuals.

 The importation of religious materials for the purpose of preaching is not permitted in Israel.
 Such items are likely to be confiscated.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

-You should familiarise yourself with local and religious customs and take care not to offend.
+Familiarise yourself with local and religious customs and take care not to offend.

 There are conservative standards of dress and behaviour at holy sites in Jerusalem and in the Gaza Strip and the West Bank.

 Unmarried couples (including same sex couples) are not permitted to live together or share hotel accommodation in the Gaza Strip or the West Bank.

 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 In particular, avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our

 Under Israeli law, you are considered to be Israeli if one or both of your parents are Israeli.
 Israeli citizens are required to enter and leave Israel on an Israeli passport.

 Australian/Israeli dual nationals, both men and women, may be liable for military service.
 Australian/Israeli dual nationals who are unsure of their military service obligation should consult the nearest Embassy or Consulate of Israel.